HartBlanc/CardRates/ReadMe.md

 $ echo DB_URL=dialect[+driver]://user:password@host/dbname > .env
 ```

+Note: You may need to install a DB API library to connect to your database.
+Check the SQLAlchemy docs for supported APIs.

 ### Installing Packages
 ```shell
 $ pipenv sync  # include --dev flag for development packages